vrutansh/JS-Projects/README.md

 - Double click to like : When user Double click the photo "like" indicated by heart icon will be appeaer briefly and disappears like instagram.
 - Real time Feedback

+# 3. InstaGram Story Feature
+The Instagram Story Profile Picture Feature: Click on a user's profile picture to view a 2-second story.Enhancing user engagement and making profiles more interactive

+## Features
+- offering a dynamic interaction
+- Click on Profile Pics to see the stories

-# 3. Multiple image Hovering Animation
+# 4. Multiple image Hovering Animation
  This project is a collection of multiple image hover animations implemented using HTML, CSS, and JavaScript.
 Each animation is designed to create an engaging and interactive experience when users hover over the images.

 ## Features